-Caldo De Queso Con Papas (Cheese & Potatoes Soup) is a traditional dish from the northern states in Mexico.
+Caldo De Queso Con Papas (Sonora Cheese & Potatoes Soup) is a traditional dish from northern Mexico.
 It’s delicious & healthy, made with diced potatoes and chunks of queso fresco.

 Why you’ll love it

-• This recipe comes together in less than an hour and makes a great dinner.
+- This cheese soup recipe comes together in less than an hour and makes a great dinner.
 If you serve in small portions, it’s a wonderful side to a quesadilla or a small sandwich.

 Ingredients